Bachelor of Science and Bachelor of Arts in Sociology (Addictions Counseling)

 - Supervised practicum experiences

-The core curriculum of the Bachelor of Science and Bachelor of Arts in Sociology (Addictions Counseling) programs includes courses designed to cover all necessary aspects of addiction studies—from the pharmacological effects of substances to the ethical considerations in practice.
-Significant topics include Introduction to Addictions, Individual and Family Counseling in Addictions, and a series of practicum experiences that provide real-world training under supervised conditions.
+The programs feature a comprehensive curriculum that covers all essential aspects of addiction studies, from the pharmacological effects of substances to ethical considerations in practice.
+Key courses include Introduction to Addictions, Individual and Family Counseling in Addictions, and a practicum sequence that offers hands-on, supervised training in real-world settings.

 SOC 366: Introduction to Addictions